Updated: Nov 23, 2020

 Coronavirus in Suriname

-The Government of Suriname has imposed restrictions in response to coronavirus, including medical screening and border closures; this stops people traveling in/out of the country.
-Borders remain closed; however, a limited number of international flights may become available.
-A nationwide curfew from 10 p.m. to 5 a.m is in place.
+The Government of Suriname has imposed restrictions in response to coronavirus, including medical screening and border closing; this holds back people from traveling in/out of the country.
+Borders remain sealed; but, a limited number of international flights may become available.
+A nationwide curfew from 10 p.m. to 5 a.m. is in place.
 You must wear a face mask in public areas.

-There is a substantial risk when traveling by road since unsafe driving standards (e.g., overspeed and unpredictable driving habits) and poor transportation infrastructure (such as frequent road accidents, inadequate lighting, and poorly maintained roadways).
+There is a substantial risk when traveling by road since unsafe driving standards (e.g., over speeding and unpredictable driving habits) and poor transportation infrastructure (such as frequent road accidents, inadequate lighting, and poorly maintained roadways).

 Avoid using public transportation; only use taxis from reputable companies/hotel concierge taxis.